unclexo/zf3-datatables-crud/README.md

-# A ZF3 CRUD application using DataTables, jQuery and Ajax
+# A ZF3 CRUD app using DataTables, jQuery and Ajax

 ## Introduction